 I’ve been free camping for the last 21 days in Red Lodge, Gardiner, Yellowstone, Jackson Hole, McCall, Sandpoint, Whitefish, Glacier & everywhere in between.
-The freedom to roam or stay put has been exhilarating.
-Kota & I have slept next rivers, mountains & waterfalls we wouldn’t have had the option with my 30-foot KZ Sportsman travel trailer.
+The freedom to roam or stay put without towing a travel trailer behind me has been exhilarating.
+Kota & I have slept next to rivers, mountains & waterfalls we wouldn’t have had the option with my 30-foot KZ Sportsman travel trailer.
 All in all, I saved thousands with my DIY Truck Camper Tie Downs, and I’m getting used to the smaller living quarters with each passing day.
 I’ve learned a lot this summer about truck campers & DIY RV projects.

 If you have any questions, concerns or ideas please leave them in the comments below.
 This way everyone can learn how to save thousands of dollars making their own cheap truck camper tie downs.
 Also be sure to check the home page for related blog posts.
 I am also currently writing a post on the most scenic drive in America.
 1,500 miles of pure beauty that will have you stopping every 5 feet to take another photo.
 I’ve been traveling since 1998 and I stopped every 3 feet to take a photo.
 Or subscribe below to get notified as soon as I publish.
 The photos alone will be amazing and they barely do it justice.

 Thanks again for stopping by my travel blog.
 In case you made it this far I’ll give you another tip.
 There’s always someone on craigslist that’s willing to build, weld or construct your dreams for less than store prices.
+I found a guy in Idaho willing to build me an aluminum flatbed truck bed and aluminum truck camper shell for only $6,000.00 total!!
+If you don’t know how good of a deal that is most aluminum no frills flatbed truck beds go for $5,000 or more, and custom aluminum camper shells usually start at $15,000.00!!
 Get creative & get traveling!

 If your on Pinterest dont forget to Pin this!